reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 This model will give inputs to node A, and then give A's internal state to node B1 and node B2.

-In that case, when calling or running the model, output internal states will be a dictionnary.
-In this dictionnary, the keys will be the names of model's output nodes, and the values their respective internal states:
+In that case, when calling or running the model, output internal states will be a dictionary.
+In this dictionary, the keys will be the names of model's output nodes, and the values their respective internal states:

 .. code-block:: python